 - 1.2 This policy complies with and operates within relevant the East Riding of Yorkshire Coordinated Admissions Schemes and related protocols, including the East Riding Fair Access Protocol. - 1.3 Each school maintains a catchment area and parent/carers are advised to consider their 'catchment' school when making an application.
 If the place a child is allocated is at a school which parent/carers are not in the catchment area for, or if they move out of the catchment area they now reside in, then they may have less chance of being successful when applying for any younger siblings.
 A copy of the maps of the catchment areas for these schools are attached to this policy. - 1.4 This policy details the admission arrangements for applications and preferences in the normal primary admissions round; that is when applying for a place in advance for Reception as the year of entry to start primary school for the first time.
-Details of the application process for the primary admissions round are available in Section 2 of this policy. - 1.5 This policy details the admission arrangements for applications and preferences in the normal secondary admissions round; that is when applying for a place in advance for Year 7 as the year of entry to start secondary school for the first time.
-Details of the application process for the secondary admissions round are available in Section 3 of this policy. - 1.6 This policy also details the admission arrangements for 'in-year' applications and preferences outside the normal admissions round; that is when applying either during the school year, outside the period of coordination in the secondary admissions round, or for admission into a year group other than the normal year of entry.
-Details of the application process for in-year admissions are available in Section 8 of this policy.
-This policy does not apply for applications for Years 12 and 13 at schools with sixth forms. - 1.7 Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the East Riding Guide for Parents which is available at www.eastriding.gov.uk/school-admissions or upon request from the East Riding School Admissions team.
+Details of the application process for the primary admissions round are available in Section 2 of this policy. - 1.5 This policy details the admission arrangements for applications and preferences in the normal junior admissions round; that is when applying for a place in advance for Year 3 as the year of entry to start junior school for the first time.
+Details of the application process for the junior admissions round are available in Section 3 of this policy. - 1.6 This policy details the admission arrangements for applications and preferences in the normal secondary admissions round; that is when applying for a place in advance for Year 7 as the year of entry to start secondary school for the first time.
+Details of the application process for the secondary admissions round are available in Section 4 of this policy. - 1.7 This policy also details the admission arrangements for 'in-year' applications and preferences outside the normal admissions round; that is when applying either during the school year, outside the period of coordination in the secondary admissions round, or for admission into a year group other than the normal year of entry.
+Details of the application process for in-year admissions are available in Section 9 of this policy.
+This policy does not apply for applications for Years 12 and 13 at schools with sixth forms. - 1.8 Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the East Riding Guide for Parents which is available at www.eastriding.gov.uk/school-admissions or upon request from the East Riding School Admissions team.
 It is recommended that all applicants consider the information in the Guide for Parents before making an application.
-If East Riding of Yorkshire Council is not an applicant's home local authority, they should contact their home local authority for details of how to access the correct admission processes. - 1.8 The admission of children with an Education, Health and Care plan are covered by different admission regulations.
-Following negotiation, if a school covered by this policy has been named, a place will be allocated for these children before considering other applications.
+If East Riding of Yorkshire Council is not an applicant's home local authority, they should contact their home local authority for details of how to access the correct admission processes. - 1.9 The admission of children with an Education, Health and Care plan are covered by different admission regulations.
+Following negotiation, if a school covered by this policy has been named, a place will be allocated for these children before considering other applications. - 2.
+Admissions into Reception